Norman Bethune: In China

+In Spain

 On February 7, 2006, the city of Málaga, Spain, opened the Walk of Canadians in his memory.
 This avenue, which runs parallel to the beach "Crow Rock" direction to Almeria, paid tribute to the solidarity action of Dr. Norman Bethune and his colleagues who helped the population of Málaga during the Spanish Civil War.
 During the ceremony, a commemorative plaque was unveiled with the inscription: "Walk of Canadians – In memory of aid from the people of Canada at the hands of Norman Bethune, provided to the refugees of Málaga in February 1937".
 The ceremony also included a planting of an olive tree and a maple tree representative of Spain and Canada as a symbol of friendship.

 In film and literature

 Doctor Bethune (白求恩大夫 (Bái Qiú'ēn Dàifu)), was made in 1964; Gerald Tannebaum, an American humanitarian, played Bethune.

 Bethune was the subject of a 1964 National Film Board of Canada documentary Bethune, directed by Donald Brittain.
 The film includes interviews with many people close to Bethune, including his biographer Ted Allan.

 Donald Sutherland played Bethune in the 1974–75 television show Witness to Yesterday hosted by Patrick Watson.

 Sutherland's portrayal of Bethune in Witness to Yesterday probably led to him securing the role of Bethune in two biographical films: Bethune (1977), made for television on a low budget, and Bethune: The Making of a Hero (1990).
 The latter, based on a 1952 book The Scalpel, The Sword; The Story Of Doctor Norman Bethune by Ted Allan and Sydney Gordon, was a co-production of Telefilm Canada, the Canadian Broadcasting Corporation, FR3 TV France and China Film Co-production.

 In the CBC's The Greatest Canadian program in 2004, he was voted the 26th Greatest Canadian by viewers.

-In 2006 China Central Television produced a 20-part drama series, Norman Bethune (诺尔曼·白求恩), documenting his life, which with a budget of yuan 30 million (US$3.75 million) was the most expensive Chinese TV series to date.
+In 2006, China Central Television produced a 20-part drama series, Norman Bethune (诺尔曼·白求恩), documenting his life, which with a budget of yuan 30 million (US$3.75 million) was the most expensive Chinese TV series to date.
 The series is directed by Yang Yang and starred Canadian actor Trevor Hayes.

 The 2006 novel The Communist's Daughter, by Dennis Bock, is a fictionalized account of Bethune's life.

-Adrienne Clarkson, a Chinese-Canadian and former Governor General, wrote a biography of Bethune and tells his story in the companion documentary 'Adrienne Clarkson on Norman Bethune.
+Adrienne Clarkson, a Chinese-Canadian and former Governor General, wrote a biography of Bethune and tells his story in the companion documentary Adrienne Clarkson on Norman Bethune.